alexknvl/fuzzball/README.md

 # fuzzball
 Scala fuzzer. [~50 bugs found in Dotty](https://github.com/lampepfl/dotty/issues/4389).

-> Code is probably slower and uglier than it needs be.
+> Code is slower and uglier than it needs be.
 Such is life.

 ## Installing
 ```